Installing a dendrometer in Arizona, 2024.

 Detection of long-term variability in storm tracks using seasonally resolved tree-ring isotope records: Implications for hydroclimatic change in the U.S. Pacific Northwest.
 Funded by NSF P2C2 Program, 2013-2017.
 Collaborators: S. McAfee and A. Csank.

 Our research team collected over 100 tree-ring cores and collected soil moisture samples twice a year from six sites around the Columbia River Basin for δ18O isotope analysis.
 Weekly precipitation samples were collected from 2013-2016 through a partnership with a citizen-science program and were continuously analyzed for isotopic composition.
 We used the stable isotope data in tree rings, soil moisture, and rain and snow to study how moisture delivery to western North America has changed over hundreds of years.
 We focused on the U.S. Pacific Northwest, with implications for water resources in the Columbia River Basin.
-All data produced from these studies have been made publically available; click HERE for links.
+All data produced from these studies have been made publicly available; click HERE for links.

 Synoptic Dendroclimatology: Using Tree Rings to Reconstruct the Driving Forces of Hydroclimatic Variability in the Western USA.
 Funded by NSF P2C2 Program, 2011-2015.

 Through this project, we reconstructed atmospheric controls on western North America hydroclimate variability using synoptic dendroclimatology techniques.
 A major outcome of this project was the development of a tree-ring based climate field reconstruction of yearly cool-season atmospheric pressure (500 hPa geopotential height) on a 2° x 2° grid over western North America and the northeastern Pacific Ocean back to 1500 CE.
 A second major outcome of this project was the collection of over 500 tree-ring cores from eight sites in Washington, which were used to reconstruct storm tracks to 1693 CE.
 A third component of this project examined how the changing spatial footprint of ocean-atmosphere oscillations like El Niño and PDO might impact our interpretation of their impacts in teleconnected regions and our ability to reconstruct teleconnection indices using paleoclimate proxies.
-Data produced from these studies have been made publically available; click HERE for links.
+Data produced from these studies have been made publicly available; click HERE for links.